motarski/kubernetes-on-prem/README.md

 $ ./infra_setup.sh
 ```

 The infrastructure, Load Balancing, Networking and volumes of the cluster is now setup.
-Custom configurations used for components that required it like HAProxy can be found in infrastructure/configs directory.
+Custom configurations used for components that required it like HAProxy can be found in infrastructure/configs directory

 ## Cluster Logical structure and labels